FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 Deputation should contact the Members further with regard to any related Motion that

 should go forward to the next Meeting.
-The Deputation then withdrew.--- 14
+The Deputation then withdrew.
+---
+14

 8.